 We’ll tackle one thing at a time in this guide.
-First, we’ll tell you about the mandatory requirements to enter India and everything you need to know about the India Visa.
-Then we’ll explore some of the most magnificent aspects of the Indian culture that you can expect when visiting India.
+First, we’ll tell you about the mandatory requirements to enter India and everything you need to know about how to apply for the India Visa.
+Then we’ll explore some of the most magnificent aspects of Indian culture that you can expect when visiting India.

 Get ready, because this India Visa Guide will take you on a trip right from the comfort of your home.

 What are the different types of Indian Visas?